The 2020 general election looks set to dish up some tightly contested battles when it comes to electorate voting.

 It's currently held by Chris Bishop, who in 2017 became the first National MP to win the seat since its inauguration in 1996 - with Labour's Trevor Mallard holding it for the seven terms before that.

-Going up against Bishop is Labour's Ginny Andersen, who lost out to him three years ago by a small margin of just 1530 votes.
+Going up against Bishop is Labour's Ginny Andersen, who lost out to him three years ago by a small margin of just 1530 seats.

 The major points of interest for the region are transport infrastructure and housing supply, with both vowing to make up ground in these areas if they're elected.